 Inception open with a shot of the ocean, a traditional symbol of the subconscious and death in English literature.
 Christopher Nolan has used this symbol similarly elsewhere, such as in Batman where the dark waters of the subconscious lurk in the caverns below the city, but there is no need to leap to other films to assert the intentionality of this reading, for Nolan gives it to us directly midway through his film, cutting to a shot of the ocean at the exact moment the word “subconscious” is heard on the soundtrack.

 This hidden layer of meaning is the reason water imagery grows more intense and destructive the further Inception takes us into the world of the mind.
 As the dream levels mount, we pass through a light rain, thunderstorm, and snow-drenched avalanche before plunging into the ocean that exists “on the shore of our subconscious.”
-Water also appears at those key moments in the narrative where Cobb’s subconscious intrudes onto his waking mind, both in the Mombasa sequence where he suffers a vision of Mal while washing his face, or the two drinks which send him and Fischer to sleep on the plane.
-And Nolan has also alluded directly to this symbol in one of his rare attempts to explain the film.
+Water also appears at those key moments in the narrative where Cobb’s subconscious intrudes onto his waking mind, such as in the Mombasa sequence where he suffers a vision of Mal while washing his face, or the drinks which send him and Fischer to sleep on the plane.
+And Nolan has alluded directly to this symbol in one of his rare attempts to explain the film.
 In an interview with Wired magazine, he claimed:

 There’s a relationship between the sand castle the kids are building on the beach in the beginning of the film and the buildings literally being eaten away by the subconscious and falling into the sea.